Toyin05/Smart-Contract-Journey/week1/Week 1 README.md

+## Day 4 - Mappings & Structs
+What I Learned
+- How to use **structs** in Solidity to group related data (e.g., a candidate’s name and vote count).
+- How **mappings** work for fast, gas-efficient storage and to retrieve values tied to specific keys (like a voter address or candidate ID).
+- How to restrict voting using `require()` conditions and also to safely track state changes.
+- How to use a **modifier** to restrict access (meaning, only the contract owner can add candidates).
+What I Built
+- A simple decentralized voting system with the following:
+- Anyone can vote **once** for a candidate.
+- Only the contract **owner** can add candidates.
+- Votes are recorded transparently and can be queried.
+- Used mappings to store voters and candidates, and structs to represent each candidate.
+File Name: `Day4_VotingContract.sol`

 Every contract in this repo is a step in my journey to mastering Solidity and smart contract development